Negotin: Culture and society

 The Negotin museum is home to a number of archaeological findings, from Roman times to the World War II era.
+The Historical Archive of Negotin was established in 1952.
 The Negotin municipality is home to several galleries, monuments, churches and monasteries, and archaeological sites.
 The nearby Iron Gates national park has extensive views, hunting grounds, and hiking trails (some trails are not well marked or maintained, so hiking is recommended only for the experienced).

 Mokranjčevi Dani

-The highlight of the cultural life of Negotin is the annual musical celebration called Mokranjčevi Dani, after Stevan Mokranjac the Serbian composer.
+Annual musical celebration called Mokranjčevi Dani, after the Serbian composer Stevan Mokranjac, has been held in Negotin since 1966.
+Prominent performers appear at the festival, from Serbia and ex-republics of Yugoslavia, as well as world known pianists and choirs.

 Education and public health

 The town has one orphanage, one kindergarten and day care center, three elementary and four high schools, some of which are vocational.
 There is also an elementary school for children with handicaps.

 The Negotin hospital offers all basic and many specialist services to this and neighboring municipalities.

 Notable personalities

 Stevan Mokranjac the most famous Serbian composer of the 19th century was born and grew up in Negotin.
 His native house is a museum today.

 Another notable Negotinian was Hajduk Veljko (aka Vojvoda Veljko Petrović), an early 19th-century freedom fighter.
 He was born in Lenovac near Zaječar to the south, but died defending Negotin from the Ottoman Turkish onslaught.